Top 5 Reasons People Don’t Go To Rehab florida

 New paths cause fear and stress, even when it comes to positive changes such as going to a detox center.
 The addicted person is afraid that he/she won’t be able to go through detox and get sober, that detox won’t work, that they’ll disappoint those who love them, etc… All of these reasons have something in common—the unknown factor— which is quite intimidating.

 The human brain has a tendency to define its world and the way the world is supposed to work.
-We like certain things to stay the same; An addict has his/her daily habits and rituals, and whenever something disrupts this personal world—including the new and own desire to get sober—the brain tries to prevent change.
+We like certain things to stay the same; A person with addiction has his/her daily habits and rituals, and whenever something disrupts this personal world—including the new and own desire to get sober—the brain tries to prevent change.

-Numerous questions and doubts go through an addict’s head.
+Numerous questions and doubts go through a someone’s head.
 Change brings things that we don’t know anything about.
-If you’re an addict, or you have one close to you thinking about going to a detox facility but are too afraid, let them know that the fear of change is normal and all people have it.
+If you’re a person with addiction, or you have one close to you thinking about going to a detox facility but are too afraid, let them know that the fear of change is normal and all people have it.

 2. Fear of failure